 unique scarves for under $5

 & tons of things that I never imagined I would find: jewelry boxes, new clothing w/ the tags on, & sewing patterns !

 whole outfits for under $30 !

 As long as you wash what you got you should be set, but Ive found I’ve saved a tonnnnn of money buying from thrift stores instead of large chain shops.
-Its economical and you’re goin green too!! whoopididoo :))posted almost 3 years ago
+Its economical and you’re goin green too!! whoopididoo :))posted over 3 years ago

-Here you will adore it ! http://stores.ebay.fr/Couture-Sweetposted over 2 years ago
+Here you will adore it ! http://stores.ebay.fr/Couture-Sweetposted about 3 years ago